Unrealistic Expectations in Relationships

 For individuals whose emotional health is less-than-healthy, expectations are often unrealistic and impractical – and this certainly is the case for the love addict in an addictive relationship.

-A RELATIONSHIP BASED ON UNREALISTIC and IDEALISTC EXPECTATIONS = ADDICTIVE LOVE
+A RELATIONSHIP BASED ON UNREALISTIC and IDEALISTIC EXPECTATIONS = ADDICTIVE LOVE

-One of the unhealthy core issues for the love addict, which contributes to a great deal of dissatisfaction and disillusionment, stems from entering romantic relationships with unrealistic expectations about their partner, and how the relationship could be or should be.
+Realistic expectations help to form the basis for healthy love.
+One of the unhealthy core issues for the love addict, which contributes to a great deal of dissatisfaction and disillusionment, stems from entering romantic relationships with unrealistic expectations about their partner and how the relationship could be or should be.

 Here are a few examples of unrealistic expectations common for love addicts:

-- My partner should always give me unconditional positive regard and constant reinforcement- so I can feel worthy, valuable, and loved.
+- My partner should always give me unconditional positive regard and constant reinforcement to feel worthy, valuable, and loved.

-- My partner should always take responsibility for all my feelings, happiness, and well being.
+- My partner should continually take responsibility for my feelings, happiness, and well-being.

-- My partner should always compliment me- and always tell me he/she loves me.
+- My partner should always compliment me and tell me he/she loves me.

 - My partner should be the person I imagine him/her to be- or- the person I want him/her to be (think fantasy).

-- My partner and I should have all the same likes, beliefs, wants, and needs.
+- My partner and I should have the same likes, beliefs, wants, and needs.

-- My partner should be able to know what I am thinking, feeling; and always know my wants and needs.
+- My partner should be able to know what I am thinking and feeling and always know my wants and needs.

 - My partner should spend all of his/her free time with me- never apart.

 - My partner should be sexual - all the time- anytime.

 - A relationship should always have passion and excitement- never boring.

 - When I assign all my attention, value, and time to my partner, he/she will reciprocate.

-Love addicts tend to expect too much, too soon, and presume their partner will live up to their fantasy of what love "should be"--- to be the King or Queen; Savior; Rescuer who will provide purpose and aliveness, meet all of their needs; and take care of them emotionally, physically, and/or financially.
+Love addicts tend to expect too much, too soon, and presume their partner will live up to their fantasy expectations of what love "should be"--- to be the King or Queen; Savior; Rescuer who will provide purpose and aliveness, meet all of their needs; and take care of them emotionally, physically, and/or financially.